Why You shouldn't follow your Parents' Advice

 The Impact of Parenting on Adult Behaviour

-Depending on the particular parenting style one was exposed to and learned from their parents as an infant will demonstrate specific adult behaviour and patterns which involve the dismissing, fearful, preoccupied, and secure-adult parenting styles.
+Depending on the particular parenting style one was exposed to and learned from their parents as an infant will demonstrate specific adult behavior and patterns which involve the dismissing, fearful, preoccupied, and secure-adult parenting styles.
 (Schneider, Gruman & Coutts, 2005, p.85).
-From these scientific findings, we can deduce that the interactions we first have with our primary caregivers could shape our behaviours and relationships as adults.
-Moreover, it’s true that children are first moulded inside their families, and it’s hard to underestimate the importance of the parents’ role in the development of the child and how it can affect them in the future.
+From these scientific findings, we can deduce that the interactions we first have with our primary caregivers could shape our behaviors and relationships as adults.
+Moreover, it’s true that children are first molded inside their families, and it’s hard to underestimate the importance of the parents’ role in the development of the child and how it can affect them in the future.

 Diana Baumrind developed a theory of four unique parenting styles that reflect the two dimensions of parenting; they are demandingness and responsiveness (Arnett, 2010.
 Demandingness points to the degree to which parents are demanding; have rules and expectations for their kids.
 It shows the level of controlling and monitoring parents have on the children.
 Responsiveness, on the other hand, reflects the level which parents are supportive and sensitive to the needs of their children.
 It shows the amount of affection, love, and warmth parents express towards children.
 (Arnett, 2010).